A flickering ceiling fan light can be caused by numerous factors, some of which are a cause for concern, while others are not.

 Fluorescent bulbs, for example, have a tendency to flicker with age as well as with temperature changes.

 A simple fix, in this case, could involve simply swapping out the fluorescent bulb for LED-type bulbs.
+However, LED bulbs too can flicker, not because of a problem with the bulb itself but because of any of the following reasons.

 If your light fitting makes use of a dimmer switch, the use of the incorrect bulb could be causing the light to flicker.
 This is because incandescent light bulbs are the best type of bulb to function with dimmer switches, and an LED bulb would not be the best option in this context.